riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 ######Implementation

-To get our tests passing again we need to add a check for a logged in user within the `addTask` method.
+To get our tests passing we need to ensure a user is logged in before a task is added.

 #####/lib/collections.js
 {% highlight JavaScript %}